virtual-labs/exp-corrosion-rate-iitd/experiment/theory.md

 **EXPERIMENTAL PROCEDURE**
 <br>
 The setup for accelerating corrosion for bare rebar and reinforced concrete is shown in Figure 2(a) and (b) respectively.
 Through this animation, the user can visualize the process of accelerated corrosion and can obtain signatures of the PZT patch bonded to rebar during various stages.
 Figure 2 shows a screenshot of the animation.
-The user can visualize the data in by plotting in excel and observe the changes in signature with increasing corrosion.
+The user can visualize the process by plotting in excel and observe the changes in signature with increasing corrosion.

 <center>
 <img src="images/exp2.png" height="400px"/>